 Aluminum is one of the most abundant elements in the earth’s crust.
 It’s a lightweight, silvery-colored metal that’s easy to work with and inexpensive to source.
 Because it’s such a common element, humans everywhere are exposed to aluminum in the air we breathe, food we eat, and products we use.

-The CDC’s fact sheet on aluminum indicates that most people ingest more aluminum from food-and-drug sources (like antacids, baking mixes, herbs, tea) than from using aluminum cookware.
+The CDC’s fact sheet on aluminum indicates that most people ingest more aluminum from food and drug sources (like antacids, baking mixes, herbs, and tea) than from using aluminum cookware.
 The maximum recommended weekly aluminum intake for adults is 1 mg/kg of total body weight.
 The CDC also states that only 0.01–5% of ingested aluminum is absorbed by the body.

 Potential Health Risks of Aluminum Cookware